VishwamAI/CyberCity/README.md

 - Urlscan.io: A tool for analyzing and scanning websites for potential threats.
 - VulnHub: A platform for practicing penetration testing on vulnerable virtual machines.
 - Opswat: A tool for analyzing and scanning files for malware.
-- Lobas: A tool for testing web applications for vulnerabilities.
+- exploitdb: A tool for  Exploitation from CVE code
 ### Software tools: This submenu contains tools for testing and exploiting software.
 The items in this submenu are:

-- Nmap: A tool for network exploration and security auditing.
+- BenNmap: A tool for network exploration and security auditing.
-- Metasploit: A platform for developing, testing, and using exploit code against vulnerable targets.
+- Hellosploit: A platform for developing, testing, and using exploit code against vulnerable targets.
 - BurpSuite: A tool for testing web applications for security vulnerabilities.
-- Hydra: A tool for performing brute force attacks on login credentials.
+- cydra: A tool for performing brute force attacks on login credentials.

 ### Hardware tools: This submenu contains tools for testing and exploiting hardware devices.
 The items in this submenu are: